jtfell/blog/posts/2016-11-08-how-pretty-is-your-css.markdown

 these questions might lend some insight into how to get the most out of your framework of choice.

-That’s all I have for now, you can take a look at my code here.
-I’d love to hear from anyone going down a similar path!
+That’s all I have for now, you can take a look at my code [here](https://github.com/jtfell/style-analytics).